citizennet/docs/app/source/python_best_practices.md

 ### API
 * Use `raise CNException("An error occurred", status_code)` for sending errors in an API endpoint
+* Data input and output should be in snake_case

 ### Flex Forms
 * When modifying schema fields, use: